ethanc8/opencv-python-docs/source/cv2.dnn.md

 readNetFromTFLite(bufferModel) -> retval

-:param model: path to the .tflite file with binary flatbuffers description of the network architecture@returns Net object.
+:param model: path to the .tflite file with binary flatbuffers description of the network architecture
 :type model: str
-:param bufferModel: buffer containing the content of the tflite file@returns Net object.
+:param bufferModel: buffer containing the content of the tflite file
 :type bufferModel:
+:return: Net object.
-:rettype: Net
+:rtype: Net
 ````